hephaestus-compiler-project/thalia-popl-eval/README.md

 please go to
 [RQ4: Comparison of Thalia vs. Hephaestus](#rq4-comparison-of-thalia-vs-hephaestus-section-45).

-### Step1: Synthesize program using Thalia and measure the code coverage of compilers
+### Step1: Synthesize programs using Thalia and measure the code coverage of compilers

 In this step,
-we use `thalia` to generate test programs using the API of each library included in `package-data/` directory (see .
+we use `thalia` to generate test programs using the API of each library included in `package-data/` directory.
 For each API,
 `thalia` produces ten test programs
 (we can change that by setting the global variable `THALIA_ITERS`,